 These Dutch Babies are a fantastic oven pancake – more crepe-like than skillet pancakes, but fluffier than a crepe.
 The upside is that instead of standing over a stove for 30 minutes flipping individual pancake after pancake, you can make a big one the whole family can enjoy.

 Using a pumpkin pie spice on the apples gives them awesome flavor!
 Saving some of the spice and making a spiced sugar to sprinkle over the baked dutch baby pancake also gives a lovely flavor addition.

-Welcome to the Eat Like A Princess Series!
+Eat Like A Princess!

+This recipe is part of my “Eat Like A Princess” series.
 I designed this series as a fun way to teach my daughters about new cultures through the classic Princesses in hopes that they will become more open to trying new foods, to understand other cultures better, and to enjoy exploring the world around them.
 All while still:

 - containing real food

 - take about 30 minutes (or as close to it as we can).

 You can see other recipes in this series here.